 Because I don’t have a huge budget for new furniture, I’ve come up with some ways to spruce up a room that are thrifty and fun.

 1. Add splashes of color with used paint.
 Instead of spending money on a whole batch of new paint, look on Craigslist and Freecycle.org for leftover interior paint.
 Use painter’s tape to add a stripe of color along the perimeter of the ceiling or the bottom perimeter of the room.
 Then paint the insides of window frames like in the picture above, from Apartment Therapy.
 Repetition of color is pleasing to the eye!

 2. Wall art can be pricey.
 Create your own statement piece on your living room or bedroom wall by hanging home or metal garden décor.
 Display wrought iron garden accessories in your kitchen or bathroom, or hang an old window frame that you’ve painted white.
-You can use forgotten wares from your cellar, or buy inexpensive new pieces from the garden section of a big box store (the piece above is from Sears).
+You can use forgotten wares from your cellar, or buy inexpensive new pieces from the garden section of a big box store.

 3. Turn your cluttered office or spare room into a hobby shop or a playroom for your kids.
 If you have things you just can’t part with but don’t have the space for, try finding a used shed for your backyard.
 Today’s sheds are often sold in kits, which means they’re delivered to you ready to assemble.